 By de-coding an archaeological site in this way, one can not only gain a sense of what mattered to the people who created it, but also discover whole elements in the surrounding landscape that may have become invisible.
 In this way, it is possible to re-constitute lost mental maps by means of which our ancestors construed their world, and foster a richer sense of place and belonging in the present.

-I’m a Welsh photographer and writer, based on the border of Somerset and Wiltshire, who creates large-scale prints of prehistoric sites and their landscapes, shot from above.
+I’m a Welsh photographer and writer, based on the border of Somerset and Wiltshire, who creates images of prehistoric sites and their landscapes, shot from above (using drones).
 Painterly in tone and tending towards abstraction, my work explores notions of liminality, the sublime and sense of place.
-I also perform multi-media shows, weaving together spoken word with aerial images, photographs of museum artefacts, fragments of folklore, biography and sometimes music and dance, to inspire new visions of the British landscape and the people who inhabited it in the distant past.
+I also perform multi-media shows, weaving together spoken word with photographs of museum artefacts, fragments of folklore, biography and sometimes music and dance, to inspire new visions of the British landscape and the people who inhabited it in the distant past.